jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 The section *Creation Behavior of Calls* talked about delaying the creation of a call’s private contents, until the command is about to be run, while the public contents of a command call are there straight away, as soon as the command call is created.

-But if a command object does not have a definition, then it defines its own definition.
+But if a command object might not have a definition, then it defines its own definition.
 For command objects that define their own definition, private contents *are* created all the time, because nothing else defines its private contents but the object itself.

 This also counts for clauses.